chloe-alverti/chloe-alverti.github.io/_pages/about.md

 The past few years I've focused on the address translation overhead problem, experimenting with HS/SW solutions, and part of our work was recently published in [ISCA 2020](/publications/isca2020-contiguity)!
-I'm also interested in novel non-volatile main memory technolgy and I'm currently working on the design of efficient operating system (OS) support for persistent data access.
+I'm also interested in novel non-volatile main memory technolοgy and I'm currently working on the design of efficient operating system (OS) support for persistent data access.

 Prior to my PhD studies, I was employed as a research assistant at [Chalmers Univeristy of Technology](https://www.chalmers.se/en/Pages/default.aspx) under the supervision of professor [Per Stenstrom](http://www.cse.chalmers.se/~pers/).